developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/usage/index.md

 ### Trigger an intent

 An ActiveEdge Zone can be configured to trigger an intent.
-This is useful for launching activities "behind the scenes" such **as...
+This is useful for launching activities "behind the scenes" such as Android services or other apps that might be listening for a particular broadcast intent.

 **Notes**: